The results are in, and they point to a new era in energy-efficient computing.

-Data center managers need these options to thrive in today’s energy-efficient era.
+Data center managers need these options to thrive in today’s era of energy efficiency.

 Moore’s law was a brilliant predictor of the last half-century of technical progress, but today we have reached the limits of the laws of physics.
 Gone are the days of semiconductor capabilities doubling every 18 months; we must do more with less.
 Engineers can no longer pack more transistors in the same space at the same power.

 That’s why new x86 CPUs typically offer gains over prior generations of less than 30%.
 It’s also why a growing number of data centers are power capped.

 With the added threat of global warming, data centers don’t have the luxury of expanding their power, but they still need to respond to the growing demands for computing.

 Compute demand is growing 10% a year in the U.S., and will double in the eight years from 2022-2030, according to a McKinsey study.

 “Pressure to make data centers sustainable is therefore high, and some regulators and governments are imposing sustainability standards on newly built data centers,” it said.